In this two-part blog I explain a simple way to convert van into a comfortable camper for $200.

 That's okay, I planned it that way.
 I added felt pieces to the bolt heads so they would be snug with the van walls.

-I love the way my metal cutter looks like a parrot.
+I love the way my wire cutter looks like a parrot.

 Back Bed Frame Legs